docker/docs/ee/licensing.md

 If there is a lapse in your Docker Enterprise entitlements, you will be alerted in the product until a new license is applied.
 However, you will not lose access to the software.

 **Engine**: Docker Engine doesn't depend on the license being installed for ongoing functionality.
 It only requires licensing to access the package repositories.
-Note tha an expired license may affect your ability to upgrade.
+Note that an expired license may affect the node's ability to upgrade.

 **UCP**: UCP components continue to work as expected when the license expires.
-However, warnings regarding the license expiry appear in the web UI.
+However, warning banners regarding the license expiry will appear in the UCP web UI.

-**DTR**: Image pushes to the DTR is be disabled when the license expires.
+**DTR**: Image pushes to DTR will be disabled once the license expires.
 All other functionality will persist.

 **Desktop**: Warnings regarding the license expiry appear in the Desktop UI.
-You will not be able to upgrade after your license has expired.
+Note that an expired license may affect the software's ability to upgrade.

 Please work with your sales team to ensure that your licenses are renewed before the expiration date on your licenses.